 You’re at a restaurant with your family.
 The waiter places the bread basket on the table in front of your son.
-He grabs a roll, slathers it with butter and stuffs half the roll in his mouth as he exclaims, “Finally!
+He grabs a roll, slathers it with butter, and stuffs half the roll in his mouth as he exclaims, “Finally!
 I’m starving!”

 What is a parent to do?

 There are many reasons young people don’t see the value in behaving with good manners.

-Those of us in the “real world” see this every day: People who have a foundation of good manners and who treat others with consideration navigate the world more confidently, are viewed as leaders and they just seem to enjoy life more.
+Those of us in the “real world” see this every day: People who have a foundation of good manners and who treat others with consideration navigate the world more confidently, are viewed as leaders, and just seem to enjoy life more.

 I tell my students in my manners classes and camps that even the brightest, sharpest person will appear quite the opposite if he or she has poor manners.

-So, how do we instill good manners in our children?
+How do we instill good manners in our children?
 Here are five practical tips for you:

 - Point out considerate behavior when you see it in others.
 For instance, “I really liked how John was a leader and introduced us to his cousins when we saw him at the store today.” or “I’m impressed with Susan because she always smiles and asks about me and my family when I see her.
 She’s so considerate.”

 - Give your children opportunities to practice their social skills.
 Allow them to place orders and deal with adults on their own while you’re in the background.
 Have your child introduce herself to your friends rather than you doing it for her.
 Let them make phone calls to schedule their appointments.
-Your behind the scenes coaching mixed with real-world practice will build their confidence over time.
+Your behind-the-scenes coaching mixed with real-world practice will build their confidence over time.

-- When coaching your children about manners don’t argue or criticize.
+- When coaching your children about manners, don’t argue or criticize.
 Just be positive and persistent.
 It will be frustrating- after all, it is parenting!
 You may only get forced cooperation at times.

-- Find manners themed classes, camps, and workshops in your community for your children to participate in.
-I offer these types of classes in my town and they’re a great way for children to learn and practice social skills, manners, and leadership in a socially safe, fun setting.
+- Find manners-themed classes, camps, and workshops in your community for your children to participate in.
+I offer these types of classes in my town, and they’re a great way for children to learn and practice social skills, manners, and leadership in a socially safe, fun setting.

 Teach social confidence and good manners as soon as your child can walk and talk.
 It’s never too early (it’s also never too late) to begin.

-Most young people do come to understand the point of politeness if they have been exposed to the rules of good manners and consideration during their growing up years.
+Most young people do come to understand the point of politeness if they have been exposed to the rules of good manners and consideration during their growing-up years.